The traditional Indian Amti is a comfort food from Maharashtra. You will need Goda Masala and Kokum to prepare Amti at home.

 Things to know about Amti Recipe

 Amti is a savory and tangy lentil broth that is a comfort food from Maharashtra.
-Whether you have it with plain rice or sip it as it is, you will enjoy every bit of it.
+Whether you have it with plain rice or sip it as it is, you will enjoy every bit.

 Savory Indian Traditional Tangy Lentil Broth from Maharashtra.
 Authentic Recipe of Amti.